-Cary Sherman is the president of the Recording Industry Association of America (RIAA).
-The trade group’s member companies are responsible for creating, manufacturing, or distributing 90 percent of all legitimate sound recordings sold in the United States.
+Cary Sherman is Chairman and CEO of the Recording Industry Association of America (RIAA), the organization representing the nation’s major music labels.
+The trade group’s member companies are responsible for creating, manufacturing, or distributing approximately 85 percent of all legitimate sound recordings sold in the United States.

 As Chairman and CEO, Sherman represents the interests of the $7 billion U.S. sound recording industry, which now derives more than half of its revenues from a variety of digital formats.
 In 2001, he became President, serving in that capacity until 2011, when he was elevated to Chairman and CEO.

 Most recently, Sherman was widely credited with coordinating the groundbreaking anti-piracy agreement between many of the nation’s largest ISPs and the music and film industries.
 He also helped negotiate a groundbreaking deal between music publishers and digital music services that simplifies licensing rules and enables a series of new cutting-edge business models.
 In addition, he has guided the industry’s efforts to define how music creators are compensated for new forms of digital distribution, helping to facilitate new ways to offer digital music to consumers.
 He has played an integral role in the creation of a number of cross-industry coalitions and has spearheaded the industry’s work with the higher education community to foster legitimate music consumption on campuses nationwide.